 On May 22, 2017, the U.S. District Court for the District of Arizona entered the settlement agreement between the U.S. Environmental Protection Agency (EPA), the Navajo Nation, and two affiliated subsidiaries of Freeport-McMoRan, Inc. for the cleanup of 94 Abandoned Uranium Mines on the Navajo Nation.
 The settlement is valued at over $600 million.

 Cyprus Amax and Western Nuclear, the affiliated subsidiaries of Freeport-McMoRan, will perform removal site evaluations, engineering evaluations and cost analyses, and cleanups at the 94 mines.
 The United States on behalf of the Department of the Interior and the Department of Energy, will place $335 million into a trust account to help fund the cleanup.
-With this settlement, funds are now committed to begin the cleanup process at over 200 abandoned uranium mines (AUM) on the Navajo Nation.

 On this page:

 - Information about Freeport-McMoRan and Affiliated Subsidiaries

 - Information about Abandoned Uranium Mines on the Navajo Nation

 Freeport-McMoRan, Inc. is a mining company based in Phoenix, Arizona.
 The affiliated subsidiaries of Freeport-McMoRan performing the cleanup work are: